Important information for Materials applicants

 EPSRC DTP STUDENTSHIPS

 Some of our annual quota of EPSRC DTP studentships may be assigned to specific projects; these 'earmarked' DTP studentships are advertised in our 'Funded Projects' list.
 Normally any offers for these earmarked studentships will be made to suitable applicants, as judged by our Graduate Admissions Selection Criteria, from either the November or the January gathered fields.
-However, if a suitable good candidate for a project with an earmarked DTP studentship is identified in the November gathered field the studentship may be offered to that candidate without considering applicants in the January gathered field.
+If a suitable good candidate for a project with an earmarked DTP studentship is identified in the November gathered field the studentship may be offered to that candidate without considering applicants in the January gathered field.
 For each earmarked DTP studentship, prior to final ranking, interviews will be held for all eligible applicants shortlisted for that project in the relevant gathered field.
 Normally we do not assign DTP studentships to specific projects unless this is advertised in advance on our website.

 EPSRC studentships that are not either advertised or offered under our 'earmarked' scheme normally will be offered to suitable good applicants for projects advertised in our 'All Projects' list.
 One or two of these studentships may be offered to world-class applicants (those of similar quality to successful Clarendon Scholarship applicants) following evaluation of the November applications, but normally we expect to award the majority following evaluation of the January applications.
 Overall there are many more projects advertised in the 'All Projects' category than the number of DTP studentships we have available.
 Hence, in a given year, some of the projects may be designated as ineligible for DTP funding (this will be indicated within the project advert).
 Prior to final ranking interviews will be held for all shortlisted applicants eligible for our non-earmarked EPSRC DTP studentships.